-13.1 For downwind finishes, the finishing line will be on the opposite side of signal boat from the starting line.
-The finishing line will be either between a staff displaying an orange flag on the finishing line boat and a nearby tetrahedron or between a staff displaying an orange flag on the finishing line boat and a staff displaying an orange flag on a nearby race committee boat.

-13.2 For windward finishes, the finishing line will be either between a staff displaying an orange flag on the finishing line boat and a nearby tetrahedron or between a staff displaying an orange flag on the finishing line boat and a staff displaying an orange flag on a nearby committee boat.
-The finishing line will be located approximately 600 feet beyond the weathermost windward mark.
+- 13.1 For downwind finishes, the finishing line will be on the opposite side of signal boat from the starting line.
+The finishing line will be either between a staff displaying an orange flag on the finishing line boat and a nearby tetrahedron or between a staff displaying an orange flag on the finishing line boat and a staff displaying an orange flag on a nearby race committee boat. - 13.2 For windward finishes, the finishing line will be either between a staff displaying an orange flag on the finishing line boat and a nearby tetrahedron or between a staff displaying an orange flag on the finishing line boat and a staff displaying an orange flag on a nearby committee boat.
+The finishing line will be located approximately 600 feet beyond the weather-most windward mark.

 13.3 In the interest of starting another race in a timely fashion on multiple-race days, the race committee may assign a finish position to the last finisher(s) in a division provided that the position(s) can be determined in a reasonable manner.
+This changes RRS 28 and the definition finish.